MA International Criminology

 Select the 'Course team' above to meet the leading academics teaching on the course.

 *The Restorative Justice Pathway is not available to students studying on the part-time course.
+This pathway is only available for 2017/18 entry.

 The MA International Criminology can be studied on a full time basis over 1 year or a part time basis over 2 years.